mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 Themelio conveniently comes with a built-in decentralized exchange, called Melswap, where any Themelio-based token (including [custom tokens](< relref path="../specifications/yellow.md#applying-a-transactions-outputs" >)) can be exchanged for any other.
 This, of course, includes ergs.
 Minters can easily take their ergs and exchange them for other tokens, most likely the two main Themelio tokens Sym and Mel.

-In particular, the sym/erg market is "special" --- it is crucial for driving Melmint's core pegging mechanism, and in fact it's subsidized by diverting half of all Sym block rewards to the sym/erg Melswap pool.
+In particular, the sym/erg market is "special" --- it is crucial for driving Melmint's core pegging mechanism, and in fact it's subsidized by [diverting half of all sym block rewards](< relref path="../basic-concepts/05-tokenomics.md" >) to the sym/erg Melswap pool.

 ## Step 2: Core pegging mechanism

 ### Inflation-backed mel/sym peg

-The core pegging mechanism of Melmint is that _through inflating either Mel or Sym, 1 mel is pegged to $k$ ergs (1 DOSC) worth of syms_.
-In particular, at every block height, either some syms or some mels are printed out of thin air and used to buy the other token in the mel/sym market on Melswap, always "nudging" the exchange rate closer to 1 mel = 1 DOSC worth of syms.
+The core pegging mechanism of Melmint is that _through inflating either mel or sym, 1 mel is pegged to $k$ ergs (1 DOSC) worth of sym_.
+In particular, at every block height, either some sym or some mel is printed out of thin air and used to buy the other token in the mel/sym market on Melswap, always "nudging" the exchange rate closer to 1 mel = 1 DOSC worth of sym.

 For example, consider a Melswap market with the following exchange rates: